Table of Contents

-No doubt, money laundering is a major crime in almost every country.
-Recently, Saudi Arabia introduced a new law, which states that the penalty for money laundering will be 3 to 15 years Jail depending on the case or a fine of SR 7 million, equivalent to $1.87 million.
+Saudi Arabia has introduced a new law, which states that the penalty for money laundering will be 3 to 15 years Jail depending on the case, or a fine of SR 7 million, equivalent to $1.87 million.

-You need to understand what does illegal money mean.
+You need to understand what does illegal money means.
 If somebody is earning through legal ways, he can transfer the money himself.

 Source: Arab News